orend/register/register.md

 ```
 We can now pass any class that creates a user and any class that notifies a user, which means testing will be easier which makes passing a different implementation of the dependencies will also be easy.
 Since we supplied reasonable defaults we don't need to pass these dependencies at all, and our controller can stay unchanged.

-The fact that we are specifying ```User``` as the default value of creates_user in the parameter list does *not* mean that this class and all its dependants (ActiveRecord, our app and other gems) will get loaded.
+The fact that we are specifying ```User``` as the default value of creates_user in the parameter list does *not* mean that this class and all its dependents (ActiveRecord, our app and other gems) will get loaded.
 Ruby's *Deferred Evaluation* of the default values means that if these default values are not needed they will not get loaded, so we can run the unit test without loading rails.

 Simplifying the Interface
 ----------------------------------

 The method ```AddsUserToList#run``` receives 4 arguments.
 Users of this method need to know the *order* of the list.
 Also, it is likely that over time you'd discover you need to add more arguments.
 When this happens you will need to update all users of the method.
 A more flexible solution is to use a hash of arguments.
-This will make the interface more stable and esure the number of arguments does not grow when we find that we need to add more arguments.
+This will make the interface more stable and ensure the number of arguments does not grow when we find that we need to add more arguments.
 I often find that for many classes I end up changing from an argument list to a hash of options at some point, so why not [use it in the first place](http://www.poodr.com/)?
 But does it mean that we need to give up the advantages of deferred evaluation of the default values?
 Not at all.

 We will use ```Hash#fetch``` which receives a block that is not evaluated unless the queried key is not present.
 The code in the block to ```fetch``` will never get evaluated, and ```User``` won't get loaded.
-In addition, if we need to evealuate more than one statement when computing the default value we can't do it in the argument list itself, but we can do it using ```Hash#fetch```.
+In addition, if we need to evaluate more than one statement when computing the default value we can't do it in the argument list itself, but we can do it using ```Hash#fetch```.

 Before I present the final code snippet I'd like to make another comment: when my classes contain only one public method I don't like calling it 'run', 'do' or 'perform' since these names don't convey a lot of information.
 In this case I'd rather call it 'call' and use ruby's shorthand notation for invoking this method.
 A nice bonus is being able to pass in a proc instead of the class itself if I need it.